Incorporate these habits into your routine and see how your results at the gym increase

 You need a good training plan, designed according to your goals, lifestyle and physiology.

-A poorly executed training plan will not get you very far.
+A good training plan poorly executed will not take you anywhere.

-An average training plan, but executed in an excellent way, will give results.
+An average training plan, but executed excellently, will give results.

-You need to work at the gym and make progress.
+You need to work hard in the gym and make progress.

-Doing a series and spending 5 minutes talking, followed by another series and 5 minutes of conversation on Facebook, will not give you the intensity you need.
+Doing a series and spending 5 minutes talking, followed by another series and 5 minutes of chatting on Facebook, will not give you the intensity you need.

-If do you want to gain muscle mass, you need a diet hypercaloric and rich in protein.
+If do you want to gain muscle mass, you need a diet hypercaloric and rich in proteins.

-If do you want to lose fat, you need to burn more calories than you eat, and it also helps you get good protein levels so you don't lose muscle mass.
+If do you want to lose fat, you need to burn more calories than you eat, and it also helps to have good protein levels so you don't lose muscle mass.

-In addition, it is important not only to have a good diet, but your diet.
+Furthermore, it is important not only to have a good diet, but your own diet.

 What does this mean?